Visual Arts Gallery

 Sign Up for our mailing list to keep informed of our events!

-The Visual Arts Gallery at the University of Illinois Springfield (UIS) is currently closed for the summer.
-Please check back soon for updates on our Fall 2020 exhibitions!
+The Visual Arts Gallery at the University of Illinois Springfield (UIS) is proud to present, “Untied”.

 For more information on the exhibition, visit the Current Exhibition page.